rehierl/abstract-properties/12-x-doctree-traversal/12-5-default-post-order/1-1-an-example.md

 that the post-order rule does not require a specific order of execution.

-Note that the default post-order trace correspond with the reversed pre-order trace such that both traces are reversed to each other.
+Note that the default post-order trace correspond with the reversed pre-order trace.
+That is because both traces are reversed to each other.

 * `postD(n4,n1,n5,n2,n3,n0)` is reversed to `preR(n0,n3,n2,n5,n1,n4)`